earthly/website/blog/_posts/2021-06-29-video-camera-on.md

 This doesn't mean that everyone should always be able to see everyone in every meeting.
 If you are joining a 50 person meeting with a single presenter and everyone has their camera off, then follow suit.
 If you are eating your lunch in a meeting, I don't need to see or hear you chew.
 But if you are seeking help or giving help or pairing on an issue with me, then I want to see your face.
 The examples and facial expressions here are extreme but even just seeing that I've gone too fast and lost you, or that you're starting to say something, can improve the fidelity of the conversation.

 People find zoom meetings fatiguing, and I get that.
 The world contains too many meetings.
 But I'm shocked when I talk to someone on a remote team that never uses video.
-If you're not seeing your teammate's face when you describe a problem, who knows what you are missing.
+If you're not seeing your teammate's face when you describe a problem, who knows what you are missing[^2].

 ## The SQL Solution

 <div class="align-left">
  {% picture grid {{site.pimages}}{{page.slug}}/confused4.png  --picture --img width="260px" --alt {{ Confused Women }} %}
-<figcaption>"the max message size in \n the queue is now 2 gigabytes"</figcaption>
+<figcaption>"the max message size in the queue<br/> is now 2 gigabytes"</figcaption>
 </div>

 So about the SQL.
 I got `the look` from Isabella because a select statement like I was describing should be deterministic.
 Isabella's spidey-sense told her either I was wrong about results changing or I was misusing SQL.
 It turned out to be the latter.